Synthesizing Plastics: Helmholtz Expertise on Plastics Research and Policy Engagement (SPHERE)

 On January 8, 2025, from 10:00 to 11:30 CET, an online Open Info Meeting about the SPHERE project took place.
 Everyone interested was warmly invited to participate.

-On 24 January 2025, the kick-off meeting of SynCom SPHERE ‘Synthesizing Plastics: Helmholtz Expertise in Plastics Research and Policy Engagement’ took place in Berlin.
+On 24 January 2025, the kick-off meeting of SynCom SPHERE 'Synthesizing Plastics: Helmholtz Expertise in Plastics Research and Policy Engagement' took place in Berlin.
 This meeting marked the official launch of the project, which focuses on the synthesis of research expertise and policy engagement in the field of plastics.
-More than 20 participants from across the research centres of the ‘Earth and Environment’ research programme, SynCom managers and other experts in the field joined project leaders Paul Einhäupl (RIFS), Nick Wierckx (FZJ) and Anran Luo (UFZ) to intensively define the project's focus areas, discuss relevant stakeholders and the political framework for SPHERE.
+More than 20 participants from across the research centers of the 'Earth and Environment' research program, SynCom managers and other experts in the field joined project leaders Paul Einhäupl (RIFS), Nick Wierckx (FZJ) and Anran Luo (UFZ) to intensively define the project's focus areas, discuss relevant stakeholders and the political framework for SPHERE.
 A successful start!

-Prof. Dr. Nick Wierckx: n.wierckx@fz-juelich.de; Dr. Anran Luo: anran.luo@ufz.de; Dr. Paul Einhäupl: paul.einhaeupl@rifs-potsdam.de
+Prof. Dr. Nick Wierckx: n.wierckx@fz-juelich.de ; Dr. Anran Luo: anran.luo@ufz.de ; Dr. Paul Einhäupl: paul.einhaeupl@rifs-potsdam.de